Updated: Oct 13

 Teething is the pits!
 If you ask me, it mostly stinks because of the unknown...
 Is my baby not sleeping through the night because she is teething?
 Is she actually teething right now?
 Is that why she is fussy this week?

 The first teething experience I had as a mom was miserable.
 My son refused to nurse or eat at all the day his first tooth came through.
-As luck would go, it happened to be Easter Sunday, so I spent all day at a family gathering bent out of shape because my baby hadn't eaten all day, and frustrated that I missing out on family time while I was tucked away pumping in a room upstairs.
+As luck would go, it happened to be Easter Sunday, so I spent all day at a family gathering bent out of shape because my baby literally hadn't eaten all day, and frustrated that I was missing out on family time while I was tucked away pumping in a room upstairs.
 Thankfully, the rest of his teeth were not quite so dramatic.

 As you all know, I am a research junkie.
 I use research to help guide my own parenting decisions and all of the recommendations I make to you.
 And because teething is one of the most common topics my clients ask questions or have concerns about, I just had to dig in to find out what symptoms babies and toddlers actually experience with teething, what works to help soothe these symptoms, and what doesn't.